Bathroom Sailor’s Exchange

 Wednesday December 12, 2012

 Over the past few days I’ve been noticing something similar going on here at the boat yard that I like to call the ‘Bathroom Sailor’s Exchange’.
 As far as restrooms tend to go anywhere you are, the women’s bathroom here at the yard is far superior to the men’s, although both of them tend to have similar Air Care Services.
-While their’s only has one urinal and one stall, we have one stall and a shower, plus a little table with a bowl of potpourri that’s littered with books and magazines for the taking.
+While there is only one urinal and one stall, we still have one stall and a shower, plus a little table with a bowl of potpourri that’s littered with books and magazines for the taking.
 If it wasn’t placed right next to a toilet without a lid, I think I’d have a few of those books on the boat right now.
 But recently in addition to the bathroom reading available there have been…other things.
 Things that people don’t want on their boat anymore and figured the women’s room was the best place to deposit them.

 It’s a good idea in theory, kind of like a Goodwill with no money involved, but in the bathroom?
 Right next to the toilet?
 Those Correll dishes would be looking a lot better if I didn’t have to think of where I found them each time I was eating off them, no matter how many times they’ve been washed.
 Some people were wiser and put things inside of bags which helped to protect them a little bit more, I guess, but made me curious enough to have a look through to see if there was anything I wanted bad enough that I would bleach it enough times to bring it back to the boat and store it there.
 Let’s see some of the treasures available.

 Plates, glasses, and athletic wear.
-Thankfully we’re pretty stocked in the galley and the clothes were a little too big for me so those weren’t even a question.
-Is it bad that I hesitated on the plates for a minute though?
+Thankfully we’re pretty stocked in the galley and the clothes were a little too big for me so those weren’t even a question. Â Is it bad that I hesitated on the plates for a minute though?
 I mean, they may be sitting right next to the toilet, but the design looks a little nautical, kind of like flags.
 ‘I have a full galley……I have a full galley’.

 A very essential pirate hat.
 Just after we watched ‘Pirates of the Caribbean’ no less, but let’s face it, it can’t compete with Captain Jack Sparrow’s hat.
 I tried to think of any good reason to need this, and if we still had the opportunity to meet up with our friends Jackie and Ron in the Bahamas next month it would have been grabbed up in a second for all the fun we’d be able to have with it, but as it is, I had to leave it.